You Make It Feel Like Christmas: Commercial performance

-In the United States, the album entered the Billboard 200 at number 51 and atop the Top Holiday Albums chart with 10,000 album-equivalent units for the week ending October 28, 2017.
-In addition, You Make It Feel Like Christmas was the fourteenth best-selling album of the week on Billboards Top Album Sales chart, with pure album sales of 9,000 copies (90% of overall units), becoming the list's seventh highest entry.
-Despite this, the record was Stefani's lowest-charting entry as a solo artist, succeeding 2016's This Is What the Truth Feels Like which topped the Billboard 200 and had reported first-week sales of 76,000 copies.
-During its debut week, You Make It Feel Like Christmas also reached number 11 on the Digital Albums chart, number 14 on the Top Internet Albums component chart, and topped the Holiday Album Sales component chart.
-Approaching the holiday season, the album reentered several charts.
-On December 30, 2017, You Make It Feel Like Christmas peaked at number 16 on the Billboard 200, becoming the week's "biggest gainer" in terms of sales.
-It also improved its peak position on several component charts, reaching number nine on the Top Album Sales chart and number seven on the Digital Albums chart.
+In the United States, You Make It Feel Like Christmas debuted at number 51 on the Billboard 200 and atop the Top Holiday Albums chart with 10,000 album-equivalent units for the week ending October 28, 2017.
+On December 30, 2017, the album peaked at number 16 on the Billboard 200, becoming the week's "biggest gainer" in terms of sales.
 Overall, the album spent a total of 24 weeks on the Billboard 200 chart.

 In Canada, the album peaked on the Billboard Canadian Albums chart at number 24 on the week ending December 30, 2017, making it her fourth top 40 album on the Nielsen-tracked chart.
 Outside of North America, You Make It Feel Like Christmas had a relatively limited commercial performance.
 On South Korea's International Albums chart, compiled by Gaon Music Chart, Stefani's album entered at number 15 before departing the following week.
 You Make It Feel Like Christmas also entered the charts in select European countries.
 During its release week, it debuted and peaked at number 95 in the Czech Republic.
-In the United Kingdom and Scotland, the album reached peaks at numbers 55 and 59, respectively, according to the official rankings published by the Official Charts Company.
-In the former country, it also managed to peak at number 28 on the OCC's Album Downloads chart, charting for three weeks total.
-In the Netherlands, the album peaked at number 89.
+In the United Kingdom and Scotland, the album peaked at numbers 55 and 59, respectively.
+In the Netherlands, the album peaked at number 52.